nostrocket/nostr-jsonl-tools/README.md

 .
 ├── cmd/
 │   ├── follow-graph/     # Tool for building follow graphs
-│   ├── extract-pubkeys/  # Tool for extracting all pubkeys from events │   ├── content-extractor/ # Tool for extracting content from specific pubkeys │   ├── event-filter/     # Tool for filtering events by author pubkey │   ├── event-splitter/   # Tool for splitting events into files by author │   ├── event-radix-sorter/ # Tool for sorting events using radix sort algorithm │   ├── line-counter/     # Tool for counting lines in files │   └── dedup/            # Tool for deduplicating pubkey lists ├── pkg/
+│   ├── dgraph-follow/    # Tool for storing follow graphs in Dgraph │   ├── dgraph-server/    # Tool for running a local Dgraph server │   ├── extract-pubkeys/  # Tool for extracting all pubkeys from events │   ├── content-extractor/ # Tool for extracting content from specific pubkeys │   ├── event-filter/     # Tool for filtering events by author pubkey │   ├── event-splitter/   # Tool for splitting events into files by author │   ├── event-radix-sorter/ # Tool for sorting events using radix sort algorithm │   ├── event-sorter/     # Tool for sorting events using external merge sort │   ├── line-counter/     # Tool for counting lines in files │   └── dedup/            # Tool for deduplicating pubkey lists ├── pkg/